Syncope (medicine): Differential diagnosis

-Other diseases which mimic syncope include seizure, low blood sugar, and certain types of stroke.
+Other diseases which mimic syncope include seizure, low blood sugar, certain types of stroke, and paroxysmal spells.
 While these may appear as "fainting", they do not fit the strict definition of syncope being a sudden reversible loss of consciousness due to decreased blood flow to the brain.

 Management

 Management of syncope focuses on treating the underlying cause.
 This can be challenging as the underlying cause is unclear in half of all cases.
 Several risk stratification tools (explained below) have been developed to combat the vague nature of this diagnosis.
-People with an abnormal ECG reading, history of congestive heart failure, family history of sudden cardiac death, shortness of breath, HCT<30, hypotension or evidence of bleeding should be admitted to the hospital for further evaluation and monitoring.
+People with an abnormal ECG reading, history of congestive heart failure, family history of sudden cardiac death, shortness of breath, HCT<30, hypotension, or evidence of bleeding should be admitted to the hospital for further evaluation and monitoring.
 Low-risk cases of vasovagal or orthostatic syncope in younger people with no significant cardiac history, no family history of sudden unexplained death, and a normal EKG and initial evaluation may be candidates for discharge to follow-up with their primary care provider.

 Recommended acute treatment of vasovagal and orthostatic (hypotension) syncope involves returning blood to the brain by positioning the person on the ground, with legs slightly elevated or sitting leaning forward and the head between the knees for at least 10–15 minutes, preferably in a cool and quiet place.
 For individuals who have problems with chronic fainting spells, therapy should focus on recognizing the triggers and learning techniques to keep from fainting.
 At the appearance of warning signs such as lightheadedness, nausea, or cold and clammy skin, counter-pressure maneuvers that involve gripping fingers into a fist, tensing the arms, and crossing the legs or squeezing the thighs together can be used to ward off a fainting spell.
 After the symptoms have passed, sleep is recommended.
-Lifestyle modifications are important for treating people experiencing repeated syncopal episodes.
-Avoiding triggers and situations where loss of consciousness would be seriously hazardous (operating heavy machinery, commercial pilot, etc.) has been shown to be effective.
+Lifestyle modifications are essential for treating people experiencing repeated syncopal episodes.
+Avoiding triggers and situations where loss of consciousness would be seriously hazardous (operating heavy machinery, commercial pilot, etc.) is effective.

 If fainting spells occur often without a triggering event, syncope may be a sign of an underlying heart disease.
-In the case where syncope is caused by cardiac disease, the treatment is much more sophisticated than that of vasovagal syncope and may involve pacemakers and implantable cardioverter-defibrillators depending on the precise cardiac cause.
+In cases where syncope is caused by cardiac disease, the treatment is much more sophisticated than that of vasovagal syncope and may involve pacemakers and implantable cardioverter-defibrillators depending on the precise cardiac cause.